Atom laser

 An atom laser is a coherent state of propagating atoms.
 They are created out of a Bose–Einstein condensate of atoms that are output coupled using various techniques.
 Much like an optical laser, an atom laser is a coherent beam that behaves like a wave.

+Terminology

 There has been some argument that the term "atom laser" is misleading.
 Indeed, "laser" stands for light amplification by stimulated emission of radiation which is not particularly related to the physical object called an atom laser, and perhaps describes more accurately the Bose–Einstein condensate (BEC).

 The terminology most widely used in the community today is to distinguish between the BEC, typically obtained by evaporation in a conservative trap, from the atom laser itself, which is a propagating atomic wave obtained by extraction from a previously realized BEC.
 Some ongoing experimental research tries to obtain directly an atom laser from a "hot" beam of atoms without making a trapped BEC first.